Reiki Quick Facts

 How Much Does Reiki Training Cost?

 You will have to discuss pricing with your potential teacher, before committing to training.
-Some may be able to offer you special discounts or payment plans (I personally offer a sliding scale for my students, if needed).
+Some may be able to offer you special discounts or payment plans (I personally offer a sliding scale for my students and payment plans, if needed).
 You may even choose to take each level from a different Reiki Teacher--that's okay too!

 In my own experience, it is best to ask around in order to meet potential teachers, compare prices and gauge the overall quality of the training program, before committing to taking your first class.
 Each Reiki student has their own needs and it's important to find a teacher and training that suits you well.